How To Recognize And Disarm A Narcissist’s Manipulative “Hoovering”

 Plan ahead for these predictable attempts at reconnection.
 Decide in advance how you’ll respond (or not respond) to holiday messages or birthday texts.
 Consider blocking them temporarily during significant dates or having a trusted friend check your messages first.
 Remember that a truly respectful person wouldn’t use emotionally charged occasions as opportunities to bypass your clearly established boundaries.
 Their timing isn’t about celebrating you—it’s about exploiting vulnerability.

-10. They Create Emergencies That Only You Can Help With
+10. They Create Emergencies To Make You Come Running

 “My car broke down near your place” or “I’m going through something terrible and you’re the only one who understands”— these crisis situations are designed to activate your caretaking instincts and make you feel uniquely responsible for their wellbeing.